andrew/ultimate-awesome/README.md

 - [a11y-collection](https://github.com/Owlbertz/a11y-collection) - Collection of resources to improve accessibility of the web.
 - [my-awesome-list](https://github.com/Pater999/my-awesome-list) - Collection of awesome tools, softwares, articles, projects and many other stuff that I like and I suggest.
 - [awesome-app-js](https://github.com/pierrechls/awesome-app-js) - 😎  An awesome and curated list of JavaScript libraries that I use.
-- [awesome-discord](https://github.com/ProjectDiscord/awesome-discord) - An awesome list of resources for the voice and chat application Discord.
 - [awesome-push](https://github.com/pushchain/awesome-push) - Awesome-push: A curated collection of resources and tools for developers to explore and utilize the power of Push Protocol, including tutorials, workshops, articles, and more.
 - [awesome-chatgpt-apps](https://github.com/rdmgator12/awesome-chatgpt-apps) - A comprehensive directory of every app in OpenAI's official ChatGPT Apps Directory — 330 verified Apps SDK / MCP integrations, organized by category with descriptions and use cases.
 - [awesome-functional-frontend](https://github.com/rduraj/awesome-functional-frontend) - A curated list of awesome libraries, approaches, solutions which make your frontend more functional.